-An acute exacerbation of asthma. often referred to as an asthma attack, is а sudden worsening of asthma symptoms.
-This can include difficulty breathing, coughing, wheezing, and chest tightness.
-It's a serious and potentially life-threatening situation requires immediate medical that attention.
-Treatment typically involves the use of bronchodilators (like albuterol) to open the airways and corticosteroids to reduce inflammation.
+An acute exacerbation of asthma, often referred to as an asthma attack, is а sudden worsening of asthma symptoms.
+This can include difficulty breathing, coughing, wheezing, and chest tightness1.
+It's a serious and potentially life-threatening situation that requires immediate medical attention.
+Treatment typically involves of bronchodilators (like the use albuterol) to open the airways and corticosteroids to reduce inflammation2.
 Asthma exacerbations can be serious, leading to emergency room visits for a significant percentage of patients.
-Additionally, the decrease in asthma quality of life scores for hospitalized children highlights the importance of managing asthma effectively prevent such to exacerbations.
+Additionally, the decrease in asthma quality of life scores for hospitalized children highlights the importance of managing asthma effectively prevent such to exacerbations3.

-Viral respiratory tract infections are a leading cause of acute asthma exacerbations in both adults and children, with a higher prevalence in children.
-These infections can trigger or worsen asthma symptoms, leading to wheezing, coughing, shortness of and other asthma-related breath. issues.
-Various respiratory viruses can be responsible for these exacerbations, including rhinovirus, respiratory syncytial virus (RSV), influenza, and others
+respiratory Viral tract infections are a leading cause of acute asthma exacerbations in both adults and children, with a higher prevalence in children4.
+These infections can trigger or worsen asthma symptoms, leading to coughing, wheezing. shortness of other breath. and asthma-related issues5.
+Various respiratory viruses can be responsible for these exacerbations, including rhinovirus. respiratory syncytial virus (RSV), influenza, and others6.